 - Potential brute force attack on AWS Console login

 - AWS Console login without MFA triggered Impossible Travel scenario

-Datadog ASM delivers deep, real-time visibility into attacks that target your web applications and APIs.
+Datadog Application Security Management (ASM) delivers deep, real-time visibility into attacks that target your web applications and APIs.

 You can use the following out-of-the-box rules to identify exploitation of SSRF vulnerabilities in AWS, which is a popular method used by attackers to compromise cloud credentials: